Training Provider Profiles

 Offering a range of courses at all levels for people who are looking at horseracing as a future career and for those who are currently working in the industry wishing to develop their qualifications and skills.

-The types of courses offered at the NRC include Apprenticeships, Training, Supervisory and Admin, Pony Racing, Jockey, 14 to 16 Work Related Training and Bespoke Training.
+The types of courses offered at the NHC include Apprenticeships, Training, Supervisory and Admin, Pony Racing, Jockey, 14 to 16 Work Related Training and Bespoke Training.

 The College works with the British Horseracing Authority, delivering Jockey License courses and Racehorse Trainer modules; successful completion of which are a mandatory element of securing their respective race-riding and training licenses.

-Additionally NRC focuses on providing learning opportunities for young people wishing to gain experience with racehorses and riding.
+Additionally NHC focuses on providing learning opportunities for young people wishing to gain experience with racehorses and riding.
 Pony Racing training and the 14-16 Work Related Programme are very popular and we are now seeing young people progressing from these courses to careers in racing and achieving race riding success.